 I would go further, arguing that some kinds of guns should be banned entirely, on the grounds that their potential danger far outweighs their potential utility.
 Just as most people don’t need potassium cyanide at home, most people don’t need an automatic assault weapon at home.
 If the 2nd Amendment is clarified, guns become easily controllable—like any other potentially dangerous tool.
 The NRA and its allies have been smart to focus on the supposed special constitutional protection of individual gun rights.
 The Amendment is the problem.
 We need to take back the 2nd Amendment by making it say unambiguously what it was originally meant to say—or, at the very least, to decide what, as a nation, we want it to say today.

-And we hear about only the big ones.
+And we hear about only the big ones--mass shootings, that is.
 Here's a link to a site that tracks mass shootings in the US (apparently defined as four or more people shot in a single incident).
 Mass Shooting Tracker.

 [Update: A recent piece in The NewYorker argues, as I do, that the amendment does not guarantee individual gun rights (in fact, the author argues that the Amendment was designed to allow regulation of guns outside of an organized militia).
 He therefore believes the Amendment does not need to be amended.
 I continue to believe that clarifying it would be helpful.]